stephensong/AssemblyScript/README.md

                     wasm32  Compiles to 32-bit WebAssembly [default]
                     wasm64  Compiles to 64-bit WebAssembly

- --memoryModel, -m  Specifies the memory model to use / how to proceed with malloc etc.:

-                    malloc        Bundles malloc etc. [default]
-                    exportmalloc  Bundles malloc etc. and exports each importmalloc  Imports malloc etc. from 'env'
-                    bare          Excludes malloc etc. entirely

  --textFormat, -f   Specifies the format to use for text output:

                     sexpr   Emits s-expression syntax (.wast) [default]